 One last thing that I found particularly funny was when I thought “Oh, I bet it can punch a hole through the staples” and sure enough, with no effort at all, right through the staple that was in the page.
 Again, I’m almost certain this is not a suggested use, nor do I think there is any practical reason you would want to do this.

-Much like their staplers, these PaperPro 1 and 3 hole punches are a ton more effective and easy to use than any others I’ve used in the past, so I’d highly recommend that if you are looking for a hole punch you grab one of these and don’t look back.
+Much like their staplers, the Paperpro 3 hole punch (via Amazon) and 1 hole punches (also via Amazon) are a ton more effective and easy to use than any others I’ve used in the past, so I’d highly recommend that if you are looking for a hole punch you grab one of these and don’t look back.